culanomeara/pp5-peaknutrition/README.md

 ## Frameworks

 * [Bootstrap](https://getbootstrap.com/) - Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
 It contains HTML, CSS and JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components.
-* [Django](https://www.djangoproject.com/) - Django is a free and open-source, Python-based web framework that follows the model–template–views architectural pattern.
+* [Django](https://www.djangoproduct.com/) - Django is a free and open-source, Python-based web framework that follows the model–template–views architectural pattern.

 [Back to top](<#contents>)

 ## Software

 * [GitHub](https://github.com/) - An internet hosting service used for version control.
-Used to host the Peak Nutrition repository and for the project board used for project management and user stories.
+Used to host the Peak Nutrition repository and for the product board used for product management and user stories.
 * [GitPod](https://www.gitpod.io/) - A cloud development environment used as the primary site code editor.
 * [Heroku](https://dashboard.heroku.com/) - A cloud platform used to host the Peak Nutrition full stack application.
 * [Stripe](https://stripe.com/) - Ecommerce software and APIs to accept payments, send payouts, and manage shop orders